apache/pulsar/site2/docs/deploy-bare-metal.md

 > If you already have an exsiting zookeeper cluster and want to use it, you can skip this section.

 [ZooKeeper](https://zookeeper.apache.org) manages a variety of essential coordination- and configuration-related tasks for Pulsar.
-To deploy a Pulsar cluster, you need to deploy ZooKeeper first (before all other components).
+To deploy a Pulsar cluster, you need to deploy ZooKeeper first.
 A 3-node ZooKeeper cluster is the recommended configuration.
 Pulsar does not make heavy use of ZooKeeper, so more lightweight machines or VMs should suffice for running ZooKeeper.

 To begin, add all ZooKeeper servers to the configuration specified in [`conf/zookeeper.conf`](reference-configuration.md#zookeeper) (in the Pulsar directory that you create [above](#install-the-pulsar-binary-package)).
 The following is an example: